 Turn GETPIVOTDATA on/off

-We can set Excel to automatically create the GETPIVOTDATA function when we click on a PivotTable cell in a formula.
+We can set Excel to automatically create the GETPIVOTDATA function when clicking on a PivotTable cell in a formula.
 To do this, select any cell in a PivotTable and click PivotTable Analyze > Options > Generate GetPivotData to ensure the option is turned on.

 Extracting data from the PivotTable